Sir Boateng Online

 Step 2: Alignment and Orientation of placed components

-You may have noticed that the components aren’t aligned or arranged the way you had wanted it to be.
-Don’t worry, Proteus was developed with advanced tools that cater for components orientation, moving, and rotation.
+You may have noticed that the components aren’t aligned or arranged the way you had wanted them to be.
+Don’t worry, Proteus was developed with advanced tools that cater to components’ orientation, movement, and rotation.

-To move a component (Module) to a specific place in the schematic window, it is just as easy as selecting the component and dragging it to your preferred place.
+To move a component (Module) to a specific place in the schematic window is just as easy as selecting the component and dragging it to your preferred place.

 On the other hand, you may also use the keyboard shortcut keys to change the orientation.
 To rotate in the clockwise direction, select the component or module and press the minus (-) of the numeric key.
 Likewise, use the plus (+) key to rotate anti-clockwise.
 Check the image below.